 - Resolution 2187 (2017) on the Venice Commission’s Rule of Law Checklist (encourages wider and more systematic use of the VC Checklist to ensure conformity with basic principles of the rule of law; for illustrative purposes, applies the Checklist to the situations in Poland and Turkey)

-- Recommendation 2121 (2018) on The case for drafting a European Convention on the profession of lawyer (adoption of a recommendation expected during the January part-session) (includes a review of the difficulties facing lawyers in certain CE member states, as well as the proposal for a new convention)
+- Recommendation 2121 (2018) on The case for drafting a European Convention on the profession of lawyer was adopted by the Assembly on 24 January 2018 and It includes a review of the difficulties facing lawyers in certain CE member states, as well as the proposal for a new convention.

 The Commissioner for Human Rights has called on member states to provide effective access to justice in the scope of country monitoring work.
 In addition, the Commissioner has raised awareness on the importance of accessing justice in several contexts including transitional justice and missing persons.